LQR471814/lqr471814.github.io/content/post/06-04-2025-on-free-will.md

 regulations such that they are not dependent on any such predictions.

-Both truths are useful in our pursuit to understand the world, through the lens of the physical, social, personal, and philosophical.
+Both truths are useful in our pursuit to understand the world, but they should not be considered incompatible.